DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-revenue-by-location.md

 <custom-link to="/downloads/" className="breadcrumb link-charlie">Downloads</custom-link> /
 # Revenue by Year

-> We offer revenue data files for both calendar year and fiscal year.
-The calendar year datasets is for years 2003-2018, and the fiscal year data set is for years 2003-2019.
+> We offer revenue data files for both calendar and fiscal years for 2003-2019.
 They are all <glossary-term>accounting year</glossary-term> data.

 Download calendar year data (2003-2019):